hxp-plus/hxp-dvorak-windows/README.md

 `Modifier Keymap Editor.reg`: An registry to do the same changes above.

-`Microsoft Chinese IME.reg`: An registry to change the layout of Microsoft Chinese IME to dvorak-programmer.
+`Microsoft Chinese IME.reg`: An registry to change the layout of Microsoft Chinese IME to dvorak-programmer, not sure if it functions.

 `hxp-dvorak.exe`: An executable compiled from `hxp-dvorak.ahk`.